 Mix the dry ingredients together in set aside bowl and then add the liquid mixture.
 Fold ingredients together using a silicone spatula till well combined.
 Then pour pudding batter into the pudding basin.

-Secure pudding basin lid and place in a TM5 Varoma.
+Secure pudding basin lid and place in TM5 Varoma.
+Position the Varoma lid in place.
 Put 2 L of warm tap water in TM bowl.
 Steam for 60 mins, Varoma temp, Speed 3.
 When cycle finishes replenish water and steam for a further 60 minutes.

 Carefully remove and serve hot with ice-cream, custard, cream or syrup.